Max-Coin/Maxcoin-101/README.md

 Interdependence and decentralisation

 We aim to unleash the full potential of a limited supply, decentralised, sustainable, quantum resistant digital currency.
-Solar miners & wind turbine nodes, smart contract governance voting system, Decentralised exchange integration, free blockchain courseware material and educational partnerships along with a growing list of merchants.
+Solar miners & wind turbine nodes, smart contract governance voting system, Decentralised exchange integration, free blockchain courseware material and educational partnerships along with a growing list of merchants and Crypto ATM integration.

 Maxcoin in the Community